wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-server/wazuh_server_rpm.rst

 Install Wazuh server with RPM packages
 ======================================

-For CentOS/RHEL/Fedora platforms, installing Wazuh server components is a matter of little more than adding the appropriate repositories and installing the relevant packages from them.
+For CentOS/RHEL/Fedora platforms, installing Wazuh server components is just install relevant packages by previously adding the appropriate repositories.

+.. note:: Many of the commands described below need to be executed with root user privileges.

 Adding the Wazuh repository
 ---------------------------

-The first thing you need to do is to add the Wazuh repository to your Wazuh server.
+The first thing you need is to add the Wazuh repository to your server.
 Alternatively, if you prefer to download the wazuh-manager package directly, you can find it :ref:`here <packages>`.

-To set up the RPM repository, run the command that corresponds to your specific Linux distribution:
+To set up the repository, run the command that corresponds to your specific RPM-based Linux distribution:

     a) For CentOS: